Windows 11: PC doesn’t meet the minimum system requirements

 Secure Boot option in BIOS

-Step 3 – Create a Registry Entry to bypass TPM and CPU requirements
+4. Create Registry Entry and Bypass TPM and CPU Requirements

-If you do not meet the TPM 2.0 or CPU requirements for the upgrade, you need to create the following registry entry to bypass the TPM or CPU checks.
-However, it’s important to note that you will still require TPM 1.2 at least to proceed with the installation.
+If you do not meet the TPM 2.0 or CPU requirements for the upgrade, you can create the following registry entry to bypass the TPM or CPU checks.
+However, it’s important to note that you will still require at least TPM 1.2 to proceed with the installation.

 • Click on Start and search for Registry Editor.